FlamingWater35/NotesApp/README.md

 ## Requirements

+- Platform: Android
-- Android 5 or newer
+- Operating System: Android 5 or newer
+- Network: Optional, needed for in-app updater

 ## Installation and setup

-1. Go to latest release
+1. Head to the latest release
-2. Download an apk compatible with your device (arm-v8 is recommended for phones manufactured after 2016)
+2. Download an apk file compatible with your device (arm-v8 is recommended for phones manufactured after 2016)
 3. Install the downloaded file
-4. Run the installed application
+4. Open the installed application